A lot or a little?

-Parents need to know that But I'm a Cheerleader depicts teenage gays and lesbians in their first sexual experiences.
-There's kissing and making out by boys with boys and girls with girls.
-There's also implied masturbation and one sex scene (handled discretely -- you don't see anything).
+Parents need to know that the 1999 satire But I'm a Cheerleader depicts teen characters having their first same-sex sexual experiences.
+There's implied masturbation and one sex scene (handled discreetly).
 Teens go to a gay bar called the "C--ksucker."
-Parents reject their children for their sexual orientation and the teens must find a place to live when they fail to become straight.
-There's also some cursing, smoking, and drinking.
+Parents reject their kids for their sexual orientation, and the teens must find a place to live when they fail to become straight.
+There's also some cursing ("f--k," "s--t," "ass"), smoking, and underage drinking.

 - Parents say

 - Kids say

 In BUT I'M A CHEERLEADER, Megan (Natasha Lyonne) is an innocent.
 As she says, "I'm not perverted!
 I go to church, I get good grades...
 I'm a cheerleader!"
 But her parents and friends suspect she has an "unnatural" attraction toward other girls.
 Their proof?
 She's vegetarian, she listens to Melissa Etheridge, she has pictures of girls in her locker, and she hates kissing her boyfriend.
 They whisk her off to True Directions, a campy version of real-life ex-gay ministries, to straighten her out.
 Surrounded by fey boys and some tough girls, Megan realizes she's attracted to girls and starts a relationship with one of the girls (Clea DuVall).
 Meanwhile, True Directions instructors Mike (de-dragged RuPaul) and Mary (Cathy Moriarty) try to bring them back into the heterosexual fold with instruction on proper gender roles and talk therapy.